atash3/atash3/README.md

 - Conducting Behavioral Experiments (Delay Discounting)
 - Scientific communication & presentations

+## Explore My Work
+You can find more details on my research and other academic projects I have done in the repositories on this GitHub profile.

 ## Goals
-Exploring how computational approaches, coupled with other experimental approaches, can uncover the neural mechanisms behind memory and learning to inform on preventative and proactive measures on cognitive health during graduate research.
+I aim to explore how computational approaches, integrated with other experimental neuroscience techniques, can reveal the neural mechanisms that drive learning and memory.
+Ultimately, I hope this work can contribute to strategies that support cognitive health across the lifespan.